 The penalty you incur for a driving infraction depends on the type of traffic ticket you receive.
-Tickets are typically divided into three classifications: minor, major and serious convictions, which include criminal acts.
+Tickets typically fall into three classifications: minor, major, and serious convictions, the latter which includes criminal acts.
 All ticket classifications, regardless of the fine or possible demerit points, can affect your insurance rate.
 Read more to learn about the types of tickets and their respective ramifications.

 - Defective brakes

 - Failing to yield to another vehicle or pedestrian

 - Failure to surrender your licence to authority

 - Failure to produce evidence of insurance to authority